arduino/docs-content/content/arduino-cloud/01.getting-started/10.generic-device/generic-device.md

 tags: [IoT Cloud, Device API, Node.js, Python, MicroPython]
 ---

-Authentication & sending data is automatically handled when you choose the automatic configuration option in the Arduino IoT Cloud.
+Authentication & data synchronisation is automatically handled when you choose the automatic configuration option in the Arduino IoT Cloud.

 You can during the setup of your device instead choose the manual configuration option.
-This will allow you to connect to the cloud using the **Device API** (MicroPython, Python or Node.js).
+This allows you to connect to the cloud using the **Device API** (MicroPython, Python or Node.js).

 ***Manual configuration is recommended for more advanced users, mainly those that are looking to integrate existing projects with the Arduino IoT Cloud.***

 ## Goals

-In this article you will learn:
+In this article you will learn how to configure a manual device, and how to connect to the Arduino IoT Cloud with:
-- How to create a generic device,
+- MicroPython
-- how to connect using MicroPython,
+- Python
-- how to connect using Node.js.
+- Node.js

 ## Hardware & Software Needed

-Depending on what method you choose, you will need various requirements.
+Depending on what framework you choose to connect with, you will need various requirements.
-- To connect using Python you need to have a [version of Python](python.org) installed on your machine (check `python --version`).
+- To connect using Python you need to have a [version of Python](https://www.python.org/) installed on your machine (check `python --version`).
 This has been tested with Python version **3.11**.
-- To connect using MicroPython you need to have a [GIGA R1 WiFi]() / [Portenta H7](), with MicroPython => 1.2 installed.
+- To connect using MicroPython you need to have a [GIGA R1 WiFi](https://store.arduino.cc/products/giga-r1-wifi) / [Portenta H7](https://store.arduino.cc/products/portenta-h7), with MicroPython => 1.2 installed.
-- To connect using JavaScript, you will need to install [Node.js] is required to be installed to connect via JS.
+- To connect using JavaScript, you will need to install [Node.js](https://nodejs.org/en) is required to be installed to connect via JS.

 Each method of interaction with the Device API requires various levels of complexity.